 Transnational Forms of Right-Wing Extremism Using the Example of the Ülkücü Movement

 The research is supported by an advisory group consisting of civil society actors engaged with the Ülkücü movement.
-Additionally, the sub-project is establishing a network of scholars to facilitate discussions on these developments.
+Additionally, the sub-project has established a network of researchers to facilitate discussions on ongoing developments.

 Prof. Dr. phil.
 Martina Ortner